Kilclooney More

-Kilclooney More (Cill Chluanadh Mhór, meaning church of the pasture) is a townland in the northwest of Ireland in coastal County Donegal.
-It is situated halfway between Narin and Ardara at the R261 on the Loughrea Peninsula.
+Kilclooney More (Cill Chluanadh Mhór, meaning church of the pasture) is a townland in County Donegal, Ireland.
+It is situated halfway between Narin and Ardara, on the R261 road on the Loughrea Peninsula.

 Megalithic tombs

 Kilclooney More belongs to the low-lying land in the west of County Donegal that is prominent for its concentration of court and portal tombs.
 In the Neolithic period this land was fertile due to a warmer and drier climate, supporting farming communities who crafted ceramics and built tombs which are still described as ‘magnificent’.